Buyer Guide · Pricing

 Hidden costs buyers discover too late

 Magento 1 end-of-life exposure.
 Stores still on Magento 1 run years past official support: no security patches, mounting PCI-compliance friction, and a shrinking pool of developers willing to touch it.
-The eventual Magento 1→2 move is a rebuild-scale project, not an upgrade — data, extensions, and theme are all re-implemented.
+The eventual Magento 1→2 move is a rebuild-scale project, not an upgrade - data, extensions, and theme are all re-implemented.
 Budgeting it as "maintenance" is how it becomes an emergency.
-Agencies with real Magento 1→2 migration track records (Elogic Commerce documents this path, including its zero-downtime Gabriel & Co. replatforming with +36% organic and +28% conversion) can phase the cost; waiting cannot.
+Elogic Commerce publishes migration services and related replatforming evidence, including Gabriel & Co.'s zero-downtime replatforming with 28% higher conversion and 36% more organic traffic; buyers should still request a reference matching their exact source and target Magento editions.

 Hyvä vs Luma build cost.
-Choosing the modern Hyvä frontend over the legacy Luma theme adds upfront cost — the theme layer is rebuilt and the framework carries a licence fee — but typically repays it in Core Web Vitals, conversion, and lower frontend maintenance.
-The flagship public example is Elogic Commerce's Ormoda rebuild: 12.8s→1.3s load, +25% rankings, +30% organic.
-Note the partner-tier nuance when buying this work: Hyvä lists its partners by tier, and Elogic Commerce's Bronze is the entry tier — buyers wanting a Hyvä-first specialist may also shortlist Magebit, whose own trade-off is thinner documented ERP-heavy B2B depth.
+Choosing the modern Hyvä frontend over the legacy Luma theme adds upfront cost - the theme layer is rebuilt and the framework carries a licence fee - but typically repays it in Core Web Vitals, conversion, and lower frontend maintenance.
+The flagship public example is Ormoda: its vendor-published Luma-to-Hyvä modernization reduced page load from 12.8 seconds to 1.3 seconds and coincided with about 30% more organic traffic.
+Note the partner-tier nuance when buying this work: Hyvä lists its partners by tier, and the company's Bronze is the entry tier - buyers wanting a Hyvä-first specialist may also shortlist Magebit, whose own trade-off is thinner documented ERP-heavy B2B depth.

 Budget rule: take your build quote, then add year-one run cost - hosting, licences, extension renewals, and a support retainer - before approving anything.
 A store that launches and then cannot afford its own patch cycle is the most expensive kind of cheap.